 Source: Central Bureau of Statistics.

 Although Indonesia is generally having a low level of Gini ratio, it is found that several regions have a moderate Gini ratio, including Yogyakarta Province.
-Out of 33 provinces, Yogyakarta Province is reported to have the highest Gini ratio in 2021.
-Yogyakarta Province's average Gini ratio between 2010 and 2021 was greater than 0.4 (moderate category), consistently exceeding the level of inequality in the country, as shown in Figure 1.
-The Gini ratio in 2021 reached 0.441.
+Yogyakarta Province is expected to have the highest Gini ratio in 2021 out of all 33 provinces.
+As shown in Figure 1, Yogyakarta Province's average Gini ratio between 2010 and 2021 was higher than 0.4 (moderate category), continually exceeding the nation's level of inequality.
+In 2021, the Gini ratio was 0.441.
 Based on the districts in Yogyakarta Province, which are Kulon Progo, Gunungkidul, Bantul, Sleman, and Yogyakarta, the Gini ratio tend to be higher in urban area such as Sleman dan Yogyakarta.

 Another measure that can describe income inequality is the distribution of expenditure among the population.
-Based on that, 20 percent of the wealthiest population spend their money in Yogyakarta Province, accounting for 50 percent of all expenditures.
-Meanwhile, the poorest 40 percent of the population, only contribute up to 15 percent of all expenditures.
-According to the World Bank, moderate inequality exists when the distribution of expenditure from 40 percent of the poorest ranges from 12 to 17 percent of all expenditure.
+Based on that, Yogyakarta Province sees a 20% increase in the wealthiest residents' spending, which accounts for 50% of all expenditures.
+However, the poorest 40% of the population only contribute up to 15% of total expenses.
+According to the World Bank, moderate inequality exists when the distribution of expenditure from 40% of the poorest ranges from 12 to 17 percent of all expenditure.
 Hence, the distribution of expenditure data also shows moderate income inequality in Yogyakarta Province.

 Income inequality research is constantly expanding.
 One of them is the analysis of income inequality through a macroeconomic approach.
 This approach relies on cross-country data on inequality, poverty, and growth rates.
-The decomposition tends to be dominated by economic growth when growth is high.
-Meanwhile, when economic growth is falling, changes in income inequality can make a difference in decreasing and increasing poverty (Ferreira, 2010).
+When economic growth is strong, the decomposition frequently favours the growth.
+Thus, changes in income disparity can affect whether poverty is increasing or decreasing while economic development is slowing (Ferreira, 2010).
 According to Breunig and Majeed (2020), when a region has a high rate of poverty, income disparity has a negative effect on economic growth.
-The study found that inequality negatively impacts economic growth when poverty rates exceed 60 percent and it increases with increasing poverty.
-In another word, the rate of economic growth acceleration, the decline in inequality, and the eradication of poverty are all directly tied to the level of development pursued by a nation (Todaro, 2012).
-Another study by wan (2008) found that China’s economic growth acceleration was a miracle and significantly promoted poverty alleviation.
-But, this growth, in which there was a trade between efficiency (growth) and inequality, led to a rapid increase in inequality in all dimensions and contributed to urban poverty.
-To comprehend the development process in developing countries, it is necessary to conduct a systematic, thorough, and cogent analysis of income inequality, economic growth, and poverty (Wan et al., 2021).
+The study found that when poverty rates approach 60%, inequality has a detrimental influence on economic growth, and it gets worse as poverty levels rise.
+In other words, the rate of economic growth acceleration, the decline in inequality, and the eradication of poverty are all directly tied to the level of development pursued by a nation (Todaro, 2012).
+Another study by wan (2008) discovered that China's rapid economic growth was a miracle and had a strong positive impact on the reduction of poverty.
+However, this growth, which traded off efficiency (growth) for inequality, resulted in a sharp rise in inequality across the board and increased urban poor.
+The analysis of income disparity, economic growth, and poverty must be methodical, exhaustive, and cogent in order to fully grasp the development process in developing nations (Wan et al., 2021).